creationix/howtonode.org/articles/grasshopper-shoutbox.markdown

 ## Model

-In an application following the MVC pattern, models are meant to hold the domain related data and business logic.
 Grasshopper provides various features like, validation and ability to update models from request parameters, to make the development of your application's model layer simple.

 Our shoutbox application has a single model named `Shout` in `app/model.js`.